2011-12 HEAF fellow Jacques Rancourt and 2011-13 MFA Jesse Damiani talk after a reading

 by MFA grad Bri Cavallaro in Milwaukee.
 Photo © Oliver Bendorf, 2011-13 MFA.

-In Fall 2013 we are reading for fiction only.
+In Fall 2017 we are reading for fiction only.
 To submit online, please prepare the materials listed below, in pdf format.
-It is strongly recommended that you begin the application and request your recommendations as early as possible; you do not need to have all of these materials prepared the moment you begin the application:
+Please note that the applications system may not be active or up-to-date until September.
+However, it is strongly recommended that you begin the application and request your recommendations as early as possible; you do not need to have all of these materials prepared the moment you begin the application:

 - A statement of approximately 500 words explaining your reasons for pursuing this graduate degree.

 - You will be asked to supply the names and email addresses of three recommenders.
 If you do not use a dossier service, each recommender will receive an email link to the online letter of recommendation form.
 If you do intend to use a dossier service, please confirm with that service the best way to proceed with an electronic application.
-If you are using the Interfolio dossier service (not required), please click here for important guidelines on using Interfolio with the online application system.
+If you are using the Interfolio dossier service (not required, though we strongly recommend it), please click here for important guidelines on using Interfolio with the online application system.

-- An unofficial copy of your undergraduate transcript(s) uploaded as a PDF.
+- An unofficial copy of your undergraduate transcript(s) uploaded as a PDF under the “Education” tab.
 With the exception of study-abroad transcripts, you should provide transcripts from every post-secondary educational institution you attended, even if transfer credits from one school appear on the transcripts of another.
 You will be required to provide an official transcript should you be offered admission to the Graduate Program in Creative Writing.

 - GRE scores are not required and will not be considered for admission.
 Simply leave these fields blank on the online application form.

-For questions about the MFA Program, writing sample, or statement of purpose, please contact Sean Bishop, the Graduate Program Coordinator, at email@example.com.
+For questions about the MFA Program, writing sample, or statement of purpose, please contact Amy Quan Barry, MFA Program Director, at firstname.lastname@example.org.
 For all questions related to the online application itself, or technical problems, please contact Robyn Shanahan in the Department of English.
 As a courtesy, please make sure your question is not answered on this website before emailing.

 Online Application Requirements